Gorge River

+View of the Tasman sea from Hokianga.

-The Gorge River is a river on the West Coast of New Zealand.
+The Gorge River is a river on the West Coast of New Zealand's South Island.
 It arises in the Hope Blue River Range and flows south-west into the Tasman Sea.
 Its tributaries include the Duncan River and Jerry River.
 It passes through Cascade Forest.
 Its mouth is about 15 km north-east of Awarua Point.
 The Gorge Islands are very small islands near the mouth.
 At its mouth, it is a fast tidal river.

 At the mouth of the river is the home of the Long family, known as "New Zealand's most remote family".
 It is a two-day walk to the nearest civilisation in Haast.
 Robert Long began living there in 1980.